ReneDorsch/raindrop-io-py/README.md

 ### Unreleased

+- SECURITY: Update `urllib3` based on CVE-2024-37891 (moderate).

+- SECURITY: Update `tornado` (used by `sphinx-autobuild`).
+Used opportunity to update several minor packages as well.

 ### 0.3.0 - 2024-06-07

 - FIXED: Reverted use of 1 py3.11+ construct to support 3.10 now.
 Changed minimum python version in pyproject.toml to match (ie. ">=3.10,<4.0").
 Added new deployment of [Nox](https://nox.thea.codes) to support cross version testing.
 TTBOMK, this release "should" work against 3.10, 3.11 and 3.12 however this is the first time I've tried to support previous versions in a PyPI package so feel free to let me know if I've missing anything!